inf581-pvz-anonymous/pvz_rl/README.md

 python game_render.py
 ```

+To visualize a game with higher FPS (more fluid motions), change the FPS variable in pvz/pvz/config.py.
+This may have a slight impact on the behavior of some agents.

 ### Feature importance
 You can compute SHAP values if you used a DDQN agent by setting the loaded path to the chosen "NAME" in script_feature_importance.py and then run:
 ```